 By the time her request to train in Salisbury had been rejected, Florence had written ‘Cassandra’, which discusses family expectation of women.
 Florence’s conflicting relationship with her family – who she also writes about with love and affection – led me to write the song ‘Unloving Love’.
 This song also features in the live show and the album I recorded in my home studio during lockdown after realising I would not be able to share the live performance in 2020.

 When I approached the ArtCare team at Salisbury District Hospital about Florence Nightingale’s connections to the hospital’s own archives, I was provided with copies of the letters that Florence had written to a number of members of staff as well as a letter to her cousin Edith Joanna Bonham Carter.
-“My dead and gallant Edith, I must say I think you are right.
+“My dear and gallant Edith, I must say I think you are right.
 Five years’ night work takes so much out of a woman (most doctors say one is enough).
 But I am very sorry, for you.
 But only think how much you have done in those five years – being training mistress and night superintendent in one.”